First open houses for Inglewood care centre redevelopment are Oct. 6

 No pre-registration is required but, due to COVID-19 restrictions, participation is limited 50 people per session.
 Everyone attending will be required to register as they enter the open house for the purposes of contact tracing.

 The next open house is planned for Thursday, Nov.
 5 at the same locaion.
 A virtual public information meeting is also being organized for Thursday, Oct.
-29. Details for each session will also be available on the Inglewood redevelopment site here.
+29.

 People are also invited to take part in a survey and ask questions on the site.